 This proposed rule would also provide unquantifiable benefits.
-FRA has quantified the monetary impact from accidents which is reported on FRA accident forms.
+FRA has quantified the monetary impact from accidents reported on FRA accident forms.
 However, some accident costs are not required to be reported on FRA accident forms (e.g., environmental impact).
 That impact may account for additional benefits not quantified in this analysis.
-If these costs were realized, accidents affected by this proposed rulemaking could have much greater economic impact than estimated quantitative benefit estimates.
+If these costs were realized, accidents affected by this proposed rulemaking could have much greater economic impact than the quantitative benefit estimates provided here.

-There is also a chance of a high impact event due to signal employee error.
-This could involve fatalities, injuries, and environmental damage, as well as impact railroads, communities, and the public.
-FRA has not estimated the likelihood of such an accident, but this proposed rule is expected to reduce the risk of an accident of that magnitude.
+There is also a chance of a high impact event due to a dispatcher error.
+This could involve fatalities, injuries, and environmental damage, as well as impacting railroads, communities, and the public.
+FRA has not estimated the likelihood of such an accident, but this proposed rule is expected to reduce the risk that an accident of that magnitude.